 - You are an employee which means you don't have to worry about doing your own BAS, putting aside tax or managing financial accounts as this is all done for you.
 Workcover, superannuation and long service leave entitlements apply.

-- Opportunities going forward to be paid to provide services other than one to one counselling - ie facilitating the parent groups we run and be involved in our our online support services for families (calmkidcentral.com)
+- Opportunities to provide services other than one to one counselling - ie facilitating the parent groups we run (Connect, Coach and Take Charge) and be involved in our our online support services for families (calmkidcentral.com)

 - Our Aberfoyle Park office is set in a leafy, spacious shopping centre complex with all offices having large windows and walking access to shops and coffee shops.
 Our Wayville offices also have large windows, set in leafy street with on street parking.